 If working on a pre-existing roof, the first step is to remove any existing roofing materials.
 Additionally, take a look at the sheathing – if any of it is damaged, replace or repair it.
 It is important to have secure sheathing as this will be supporting the roof tiles.

-Install underlay
+Install the underlay

-Fit timber battens
+Fit the timber battens

 Tile the roof